ggonnella/fastsubtrees/README.md

 ## Subpackages

-### ntmirror
+### NtSubtree

-When working with the NCBI taxonomy database, a local copy of the NCBI taxonomy dump can be obtained and kept up-to-date using the _ntmirror_ package, which is located in the directory ``ntmirror``.
-It is a Python package, which can be installed using ``pip``, separately from _fastsubtrees_.
+NtSubtree is a library which automatically downloads the NCBI taxonomy dump and constructs the ``fastsubtrees`` data for it.
+It allows to easily keep the data up-to-date.
+It is a separate Python package, which can be installed using ``pip``, and depends on _fastsubtrees_.

-Besides downloading the dump, when needed, the package also allows to load the NCBI taxonomy database in a local SQL database, and to extract subtrees from it using hierarchical SQL queries.

-Please refer to the user manual of _ntmirror_ located under ``ntmirror/docs`` for more information.
+The ``query`` command of the NtSubtree CLI tool automatically display also taxonomic names, alongside the IDs in query and allow to perform queries by taxonomic name.

+For more information see also the ``ntsubtree/README.md`` file.

 ### Genomes Attributes Viewer

 An interactive web application based on ``fastsubtrees`` was developed using _dash_.
 It allows to graphically display the distribution of values of attributes in subtrees of the NCBI taxonomic tree.
+It is a separate Python package, which can be installed using ``pip``, and depends on _fastsubtrees_.

-It can be installed and started locally (see below) or using the Docker image of _fastsubtrees_ (see above in the _Docker_ section).
+It can also be installed using the Docker image of _fastsubtrees_ (see above in the _Docker_ section).

 For more information see also the ``genomes-attributes-viewer/README.md`` file.

+### ntdownload

+When working with the NCBI taxonomy database, a local copy of the NCBI taxonomy dump can be obtained and kept up-to-date using the _ntdownload_ package, which is located in the directory ``ntdownload``.
+It is a separate Python package, which can be installed using ``pip``, independently from _fastsubtrees_.

+Please refer to the user manual of _ntdownload_ located under ``ntdownload/README.md`` for more information.

+### ntmirror

+A downloaded NCBI taxonomy database dump can be loaded to a local SQL database, using the package _ntmirror_, which is located in the directory ``ntmirror``.
+It is a separate Python package, which can be installed using ``pip``, independently from _fastsubtrees_.

+It contains also a script to extract subtrees from the local database mirror using hierarchical SQL queries.

+Please refer to the user manual of _ntmirror_ located under ``ntmirror/README.md`` for more information.

 #### Local installation and startup